-General Chemical Procedures and Instrumenta-tion: The isolation and purification of the compounds were performed by chromatography column using gel silica 60 and Sephadex LH-20 (ART.
+General Chemical Procedures and Instrumentation: The isolation and purification of the compounds were performed by chromatography column using gel silica 60 and Sephadex LH-20 (ART.
 7734 Merck, Saint Louis, USA).
-It also used a medium pressure column in Pump Module C-605 equipment (Buchi, São Paulo, Brazil) with flash gel silica 60 (Merck, 230 - 400 mesh) as stationary phase.
-The compounds were monitored by thin layer chromatography (TLC) on silica gel aluminum plates 60 F254 (Merck), using ultraviolet light at two wavelengths (254 and 365 nm) from Mineralight apparatus (UVP, Upland, CA, USA) for detection.
-1H and 13C NMR spectra were obtained in a Varian System machine (Palo Alto, USA) with 200 MHz and 500 MHz, using deuterated chloroform (CDCl3) as solvent.
-Measurements of atomic mass for the compounds was carried out using a high resolution mass spectrometer with ESI detector (Bruker, Massachusetts, EUA).
+It also used a medium pressure column in Pump Module C-605 equipment (Buchi, São Paulo, Brazil) with flash gel silica 60 (Merck, 230 - 400 mesh) as the stationary phase.
+The compounds were monitored by Thin Layer Chromatography (TLC) on silica gel aluminium plates 60 F254 (Merck), using ultraviolet light at two wavelengths (254 and 365 nm) from Mineralight apparatus (UVP, Upland, CA, USA) for detection.
+1H and 13C NMR spectra were obtained in a Varian System machine (Palo Alto, USA) with 200 MHz and 500 MHz, using deuterated chloroform (CDCl3) as a solvent.
+Measurements of atomic mass for the compounds was carried out using a high-resolution mass spectrometer with ESI detector (Bruker, Massachusetts, EUA).
 The spectra were acquired in the detection mode of positive and negative ions, with the m/z range from 70 to 100.

 Plant Material Treatment: The leaves and fruits of the Piper caldense C.DC (Piperaceae) were collected in Santa Rita-PB County, near the stream of the São João plant.
 The botanical identification was made by Maria de Fátima Agra, from PgPNSB/CCS/UFPB.
 A voucher specimen is archived in the herbarium Prof. LauroPires Xavier (CCEN/UFPB) with code Agra 20.311 ID.

-The substances 1 (24 mg) and 2 (29 mg) were obtained from the fractions Hex: AcOEt (25:75) (4 g) and substance 3 and 4 (60 mg) from Hex: AcOEt fraction (1:1) (3 g).
+The substances 1 (24 mg) and 2 (29 mg) was obtained from the fractions Hex: AcOEt (25:75) (4 g) and substance 3 and 4 (60 mg) from Hex: AcOEt fraction (1:1) (3 g).
 The same extraction procedure was made with the fruits of Piper caldense (950 g).
-An aliquot (5 g) of the hexanic extract was chromathographed and yielded the substances 4 and 5 from the elution with Hex: AcOEt (80:20) and substance 6 from the elution with Hex: AcOEt (60:40).
-The chromatographic separations of dichlorometanic extract (16 g) yielded the compounds 7, 8 and 9.
+An aliquot (5 g) of the hexanic extract was chromatographed and yielded the substances 4 and 5 from the elution with Hex: AcOEt (80:20) and substance 6 from the elution with Hex: AcOEt (60:40).
+The chromatographic separations of dichloromethane extract (16 g) yielded the compounds 7, 8 and 9.

-The yeast strains were maintained in appropriate medium of Sabouraud Dextrose Broth-SDB prepared and used according to manufacturer’s instructions (Difco Laboratories, Maryland, USA), and stored at 4 °C and 35 °C. The microorganism suspension was prepared according to McFarland tube 0.5 and adjusted by means of a spectrophotometer (Leitz-Photometer 340-800, Ernst Leitz, Wetzlar, Germany) at 90% T (530 nm) corresponding to approximately 106 CFU mL−1 [NCCLS, 2003; Hadacek, 2000; Eloff, 1978].
+The yeast strains were maintained in an appropriate medium of sabouraud dextrose broth-SDB prepared and used according to manufacturer’s instructions (Difco Laboratories, Maryland, USA), and stored at 4 °C and 35 °C. The microorganism suspension was prepared according to McFarland tube 0.5 and adjusted using a spectrophotometer (Leitz-Photometer 340-800, Ernst Leitz, Wetzlar, Germany) at 90% T (530 nm) corresponding to approximately 106 CFU mL−1 [NCCLS, 2003; Hadacek, 2000; Eloff, 1978].

 50 - 100 µg mL-1 = good activity; 100 - 500 µg mL-1 = moderate activity; 500 - 1000 µg mL-1 = low activity; greater than 1500 µg mL-1 = inactive 9, 10.

-FIG. 1: CHEMICAL CONSTITUENTS ISOLATED FROM ETHANOLIC EXTRACT OF THE LEAVES AND FROM THE HEXANE AND DICHLOROMETHANE EXTRACTS OF THE FRUITS OF PIPER CALDENSE C.DC.
-(A) PHYTYL CHAIN
+FIG. 1: CHEMICAL CONSTITUENTS ISOLATED FROM ETHANOLIC EXTRACT OF THE LEAVES AND THE HEXANE AND DICHLOROMETHANE EXTRACTS OF THE FRUITS OF PIPER CALDENSE C.DC.
+(A) PHYTYL CHAI

 RESULTS AND DISCUSSION: